jamowei/secure-wireguard-implementation/README.md

 designed to ban brute force attempts towards your SSH.
 Issue the following commands to install fail2ban:

--   `apt install fail2ban`
+-   `sudo apt install fail2ban`

--   `cp /etc/fail2ban/fail2ban.conf /etc/fail2ban/fail2ban.local`
+-   `sudo cp /etc/fail2ban/fail2ban.conf /etc/fail2ban/fail2ban.local`

--   `cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local`
+-   `sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local`

-Once this is done you'll need to modify the `/etc/fail2ban/jail.local` file to adjust the time limits, this will mean that users whom attempt to login to your SSH will get banned for x period of time after x attempts etc.
+Once this is done you'll need to modify the `sudo nano /etc/fail2ban/jail.local` file to adjust the time limits, this will mean that users whom attempt to login to your SSH will get banned for x period of time after x attempts etc.

 ![](media/image4.jpeg)

-From here you can issue the command `systemctl status fail2ban.service` to confirm the service is indeed running.
+From here you can issue the command `sudo systemctl status fail2ban.service` to confirm the service is indeed running.
 You can also view the IP's that are currently banned with the command `fail2ban-client status sshd`, through the iptable rules or view the log file directly at